Kristyn Wong-Tam

 Kristyn Wong-Tam (黃慧文; born c.
-1971) is a Canadian politician who has represented Toronto Centre in the Legislative Assembly of Ontario since 2022 as a member of the Ontario New Democratic Party (NDP).
+1971) is a Canadian politician who is the member of Provincial Parliament (MPP) for Toronto Centre.
+A member of the Ontario New Democratic Party (NDP), Wong-Tam was elected to the Legislative Assembly of Ontario in the 2022 provincial election.
+Previously, Wong-Tam served on Toronto City Council, representing Ward 27 Toronto Centre-Rosedale from 2010 to 2018 and Ward 13 Toronto Centre from 2018 to 2022.
+Wong-Tam identifies as non-binary and uses they/them pronouns.

-They are non-binary and use they/them pronouns.
-They served on Toronto City Council from 2010 to 2022.
-Wong-Tam was first elected in 2010 Toronto election in Ward 27 Toronto Centre-Rosedale, and was subsequently re-elected following the 2014 election and 2018 election in the newly created Ward 13 Toronto Centre.
-Wong-Tam resigned as a Toronto city councillor in May 2022, to run as the NDP candidate in Toronto Centre for the June 2022 provincial election.

 Early life and work

-Born in Hong Kong and raised in a Buddhist family, they immigrated to Toronto with their family in 1975.
-They grew up in the Regent Park neighbourhood of Toronto, with their family settling there first before a move to the suburbs.
-A real estate agent and business owner, they are the former owner of a Timothy's franchise in Toronto's Church and Wellesley Village, and the owner of the KWT (formerly the XEXE) contemporary art gallery at Bathurst and Richmond Street West.
+Born in Hong Kong and raised in a Buddhist family, Wong-Tam immigrated to Toronto with their family in 1975.
+They grew up in the Regent Park neighbourhood of Toronto, with their family settling there first before moving to the suburbs.
+A real estate agent and business owner, Wong-Tam is the former owner of a Timothy's franchise in Toronto's Church and Wellesley Village, and the owner of the KWT (formerly the XEXE) contemporary art gallery at Bathurst and Richmond Street West.

 Activism

 Wong-Tam came out as a lesbian in high school, at the age of 16 and has been an activist for both LGBTQ and Asian Canadian community issues, serving on the Chinese Canadian National Council and helping to found Asian Canadians For Equal Marriage and the Church and Wellesley Village's business improvement area.
-In 2011, they cooperated with Toronto's Lesbian Gay Bi Trans Youth Line to create an award, named in memory of Toronto artist Will Munro, to honour LGBT youth involved in community arts projects in Ontario.
+In 2011, Wong-Tam cooperated with Toronto's Lesbian Gay Bi Trans Youth Line to create an award, named in memory of Toronto artist Will Munro, to honour LGBT youth involved in community arts projects in Ontario.

 Prior to the 2010 Toronto municipal election, it emerged that Wong-Tam had provided support for the political advocacy group Queers Against Israeli Apartheid (QuAIA).
-In an interview with the Toronto Sun newspaper, they said that they lent their credit card to register the group's website because no one in the group owned a credit card.
-Wong-Tam "listed their home address in the registration but gave the contact number as her Coldwell Banker real estate office on Yonge St." Wong-Tam was the registered owner of the site until August 31, 2010.
+In an interview with the Toronto Sun newspaper, Wong-Tam said that they lent their credit card to register the group's website because no one in the group owned a credit card.
+Wong-Tam "listed their home address in the registration but gave the contact number as their Coldwell Banker real estate office on Yonge St." Wong-Tam was the registered owner of the site until August 31, 2010.